xyflow/strudel-flow/README.md

 # Flow Machine

 A visual drum machine and pattern sequencer built with [Strudel.cc](https://strudel.cc), [React Flow](https://reactflow.dev), and styled using [Tailwind CSS](https://tailwindcss.com/) and [shadcn/ui](https://ui.shadcn.com/).
-Create complex musical patterns by connecting instrument nodes to effect nodes in an intuitive drag-and-drop interface.
+Create complex musical patterns by connecting instrument nodes to effect nodes with a drag-and-drop interface.

 ## Table of Contents